euqueme/enumerable-methods/README.md

 <!-- AUTOMATED TEST -->
 ## Automated Test

-to run the test clone or download the project, open a terminal in the project directory and run the following:
+To run the test clone or download the project, open a terminal in the project directory and run the following:

 ```ruby
 rspec spec/test_enumerables